-In three small studies, buspirone had a small benefit for GAD of mildto-moderate severity with few and mild side effects (Suppl.
+In three small studies, buspirone had a small benefit for GAD of mild-to-moderate severity, accompanied by few and mild side effects (Suppl.
 Table 13).
-Three times per day dosing limits treatment feasibility.
-Buspirone may be considered in individuals with mild-to-moderate GAD who do not tolerate antidepressant therapies, but there is no evidence to support its role for severe or difficult to treat anxiety disorders in older adults.
+However, its requirement for three times per day dosing limits treatment feasibility.

+Buspirone may be considered in individuals with mild-tomoderate GAD who do not tolerate antidepressant therapies, but there is no evidence to support its role for severe or difficult to treat anxiety disorders in older adults.

-Quetiapine should not be routinely used in the management of anxiety disorders in older adults, except where nonpharmacologic and first-line treatments have failed.
+Quetiapine should not be routinely used in the management of anxiety disorders in older adults, except where non-pharmacologic and first-line treatments have failed.
 (GRADE: Certainty of Evidence: Low; Strength: Conditional against)